-COA-VMD The can automatically determine optimal VMD parameters.
-This algorithm effectively reduce the potential errors introduced by manual parameter selection while enhancing the computational accuracy.
-As illustrated in Fig. 1, the COA-VMD process involves: (1)constructing a mathematical model based on coati behavioral simulations, and (2)implementing а two-phase search mechanism (predation and evasion phases) that synergistically combines global exploration with local optimization capabilities.
+The COA-VMD can automatically determine optimal VMD parameters.
+This algorithm effectively reduces the potential errors introduced by manual parameter selection while enhancing the computational accuracy.
+As illustrated in Fig. 1, the COA-VMD process involves: (1) constructing a mathematical model based on coati behavioral simulations and (2) implementing a two-phase search mechanism (predation and evasion phases) that synergistically combines global exploration with local optimization capabilities.
 Notably, the algorithm operates without requiring complex parameter configurations.

 Before using the COA to optimize the parameters of VMD, it is necessary to set the initial parameter ranges, including (1) the population size M (where each coati represents a candidate solution), (2) the maximum iteration number N, and (3) the search boundaries for the target parameters K (mode number) and α (bandwidth control).
-In this framework, the position vector of the ith coati X_i (i=1,2,...,M) is randomly initialized within the defined parameter space, with K and α serving as the optimization targets subject to the termination criterion of reaching either maximum iterations N or convergence where lb and ub are the lower and upper bounds, respectively, and r is a random number uniformly distributed from 0 to 1.
+In this framework, the position vector of the ith coati \mathbf{X}i (i = 1, 2, ..., M) is randomly initialized within the defined parameter space, with K and α serving as the optimization targets subject to the termination criterion of reaching either maximum iterations N or convergence thresholds.

-$$\mathbf{X}{i} = lb + r \cdot (ub - lb), \tag{4}$$
+$$\mathbf{X}i = lb + r \cdot (ub - lb),\tag{4}$$